sac7160/FreeGLUT_sliderbar_tracking-multitouch/README.md

 2. **tracking two-points-touch input**  and print the coordinates in console window.
 3. sending the content by using **Serial communication** when mouse pressed or a touch event occurs.

 + Openhaptcs Touch 관련 기능 추가함
 1. continuously provide force (left,right directions)
 2. adjust strength of force

++ txt output file 생성 기능 추가
+1. generate output file on every run
+2. record everytime you adjust the force

 ***